SanjeetShukla01/tech_blogs/kafka/kafka_consumer.md

     processRetrievedRecords(records);
 }
 ```
 Such a program polls a batch of records, processes them, and then polls the next set.
-While calling the poll method, the consumer periodically commits the last offset of the previous batches transparently.
+While calling the `poll` method, the consumer periodically commits the last offset of the previous batches transparently.

 Quite nice, right?
-If the application fails to process a message, it throws an exception, which either interrupts the while loop or is handled gracefully (within the processRetrievedRecords method).
-In the first case, it means that it won’t commit anymore (as it happens in the poll method, not called anymore).
-If the application restarts, it resumes from the last committed offset (or apply the auto.offset.reset strategy, defaulting to latest, if there are no offsets for this group yet).
+If the application fails to process a message, it throws an exception, which either interrupts the while loop or is handled gracefully (within the `processRetrievedRecords` method).
+In the first case, it means that it won’t commit anymore (as it happens in the `poll` method, not called anymore).
+If the application restarts, it resumes from the last committed offset (or apply the `auto.offset.reset` strategy, defaulting to `latest`, if there are no offsets for this group yet).
 It may re-process a set of messages (it’s the application’s responsibility to handle duplicates), but at least nothing is lost.

 So, is there anything wrong with this?
 Looks wonderful…​ until you add a pinch of asynchrony.